 People who weren’t as familiar with their situations couldn’t distinguish lies from truths any higher than fifty percent.
 Whereas people who were highly familiar with their situations were able to detect deception with eight to twenty-three percent more accuracy.

 Part of this is because when people are more familiar with the situations and/or people they are talking with, they have more baseline information and contextual cues to refer to.

 #5 People Prefer to Lie for Their Teams

 Studies have found that people are more willing to lie to receive incentives that benefit their entire team rather than incentives that are just for themselves.
-For example, employees are more likely to lie to their boss about the progress of a project when doing so prevents their entire team from getting in trouble rather than just to save themselves.
+For example, employees are more likely to lie to their boss about the progress of a project when doing so prevents their entire team from getting in trouble rather than just themselves.